Jpsi/webhook_consumer/README.md

      Replace the mysql username and password and save the file.

-   - Create and migrate the databases defined in Rails:
+   - Create, migrate, and seed the databases defined in Rails:

      ```
      [webhook_consumer]$ rails db:create
      [webhook_consumer]$ rails db:migrate
+     [webhook_consumer]$ rails db:seed
      ```

 1. Check app is running as expected.